xiaoyunyang/looseleaf-node/client/src/assets/markdown/privacy.md

 If you have a LooseLeaf account, you can access, modify or export your personal information,

-You cannot delete your account yet but we are working on it.
+Currently, LooseLeaf does not provide the capability for you to delete your accounts on your own, but we are working on implementing this feature so you may in the future.
+In the interim, if you wish to delete your account, please send us an account deletion request at <a href="mailto: hello@looseleafapp.com">hello@looseleafapp.com</a>.

 We use encryption (HTTPS/TLS) to protect data transmitted to and from our site.
 However, no data transmission over the Internet is 100% secure, so we can’t guarantee security.
 You use the Service at your own risk, and you’re responsible for taking reasonable measures to secure your account.
 Business Transfers